 Korean is unique.
-Even before the Korean alphabet was invented in 1443, Korean people have been speaking Korean for thousands of years.
-And some native words have survived through millennia.
+Even before the Korean alphabet was invented in 1443, Korean people had been speaking Korean for thousands of years.
+And some native words have survived through the millennia.

-Today we are going to learn ten native words--beautiful Korean words--which were created far before the Korean alphabet was invented.
+Today we are going to learn ten beautiful native Korean words, which were created long before the Korean alphabet was invented.

 하늘 [Ha-neul] : sky